jeremytammik/tbc/a/1985_refinters_link.md

 When the RevitLinkInstance is NOT moved, the combination of ReferenceIntersector + BoundingBoxIntersectsFilter works great, but when the RevitLinkInstance is moved, no elements are found.

-It seems as if the BoundingBoxIntersectsFilter not only filters elements in the opened model, but also the elements in the linked model, by checkng their coordinates or something.
+It seems as if the BoundingBoxIntersectsFilter not only filters elements in the opened model, but also the elements in the linked model, by checking their coordinates or something.

 But, when the RevitLinkInstance is moved in your opened models, the coordinates are different, and the BoundingBoxIntersectsFilter fails.